(Translate this site)

 Whoa!
 What if I hadn't raced him?
 I'd be all by myself now, maybe facing some crazed commando drop out!

-I gathered from the ongoing chatter that several carloads of baddies had now broken off from the main body and were headed to meet me, against orders.
+I gathered from the ongoing radio chatter that several carloads of baddies-- against orders-- had now broken off from the main body, and were headed to meet me.

 Great!
 My little tirade had worked!
 But now what the hell would I do with them when I met them?

 At least they were unlikely to present a solid road block against me, I figured.
 For that required a bit of patience and passivity.
-No, if I had them mad enough they'd want to play it something like a road version of jet combat fighters, swooping past each other and then maybe chasing one another, all the time trying to cause the other to crash and burn.
+No, if I had them mad enough, they'd want to play it something like a road version of fighter jets, with us all swooping past or chasing each other, all the time trying to cause one another to crash and burn via various methods.

 Or maybe it'd all boil down to something far simpler: a deadly game of chicken.